 There are a number of different types of flood risk.
 Any given location could be threatened by all, one or none of them and this can make it confusing.
 This page lists all the different types of flood risk, and gives an explanation of what they are.

 It is important to remember that as the effects of climate change become reality, all of these types of flood risk could change in extreme and unpredictable ways.

 Surface water flooding is caused because the volume of water falling onto or over the ground overwhelms existing drainage systems and cannot soak into the ground.
 This type of flooding is usually short lived and is associated with heavy downpours of rain.
 Often there is limited advanced notice of this type of flooding and it can be very localised.
 However, weather forecasts from the Met Office can give good generalised indication of the possibility of flooding

 River (Fluvial) Flooding

 Normally water will soak down into the ground, but occasionally water will rise up out of the ground.
 This occurs when the water table in permeable rocks rises to ground level or above.
-Groundwater flooding is not necessarily linked to a specific rainfall event and is generally of longer duration than other cuases of flooding.
-It can be very difficult to predict where groundwater flooding could cause issues, but British Geological Survey (BGS) has created a dataset which shows generally which areas are more susceptible to groundwater flooding.
+Groundwater flooding is not necessarily linked to a specific rainfall event and is generally of longer duration than other causes of flooding.
+It can be very difficult to predict where groundwater flooding could cause issues.

 Coastal (Tidal) Flooding